ShrimpingIt/website_text/src/content/project/ledclock/build.md

-# Building the LED ClockAn
+# Building the LED Clock

 ![The LED Clock Addon Kit][header]